MirrorNetworking/Mirror/doc/Articles/Components/NetworkDiscovery.md

 -   The client can show the language
 -   The client can show if the server is password protected

-To do this, we've provided a [Template](../General/ScriptTemplates.md), so from the Assets menu, click Create > Mirror > Network Discovery.
+To do this, we've provided a [Template](../General/ScriptTemplates.md), so from the Assets menu, click Create > MirrorNG > Network Discovery.

 This will create a script in your project with 2 empty message classes and a custom NetworkDiscovery class that inherits from NetworkDiscoveryBase and has all the override methods included and documented for you.

 The message classes define what is sent between the client and server.
-As long as you keep your messages simple using the [data types](../Guides/DataTypes.md) that Mirror can serialize, you won't need to write custom serializers for them.
+As long as you keep your messages simple using the [data types](../Guides/DataTypes.md) that MirrorNG can serialize, you won't need to write custom serializers for them.

 ```cs
 public class DiscoveryRequest